AI ETL in 2026: Adaptive Pipelines, Benefits, and Practical Examples

 Compliance

 Automated pipelines can unintentionally expose sensitive data or bypass controls.
-Without proper oversight, companies risk violating privacy regulations like GDPR, HIPAA, or SOC II.
+Without proper oversight, companies risk violating privacy regulations like the General Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), or SOC 2.
 To avoid this, use platforms that support role-based permissions, audit logs, and real-time data governance features.

 Technical debt